Scared of Beautiful

-"Scared of Beautiful" is a song by American recording artist Brandy Norwood from her sixth studio album, Two Eleven (2012).
+"Scared of Beautiful" is a song by American singer Brandy Norwood from her sixth studio album, Two Eleven (2012).
 It was written by Frank Ocean, Warryn Campbell and Breyon Prescott while production was handled by Campbell and Prescott.
 Not specifically written for Norwood, the song was one out of several songs Ocean crafted with production duo Midi Mafia.
 It was later submitted to her team, with whom she recorded a new version with a widely different instrumental for her album, consisting essentially of synthesizers and electric guitars.
-A mid-paced R&B ballad, "Scared of Beautiful" finds Norwood, as the protagonist, thinking about self and self-growth and being fearless.
+A mid-tempo R&B ballad, "Scared of Beautiful" finds Norwood, as the protagonist, thinking about self and self-growth and being fearless.

 Considered by Norwood as one of her favorites, the song was originally conceived as a duet between Norwood and Ocean, but required last-minute recording sessions with Ocean failed to materialize prior to the album's release.
 "Scared of Beautiful" was generally well received by music critics who complimented its production as well as Ocean's aurally remarkable influence.
 Some of them also described the song as a "frantic" ballad and called it the highlight of the record.
 Following the release of Two Eleven, "Scared of Beautiful" charted at number 48 on the South Korean International Singles Chart, based on downloads alone.
 The song was part of Norwood' set list at a spot date in Rams Head Live!, held in Baltimore, Maryland in November 2011.